CNS metastasis: Surgery and Radiotherapy

-The typical treatment pathway is receiving surgical resection to remove the CNS metastases, then undergo postoperative radiotherapy.
+The typical treatment pathway is receiving surgical resection to remove the CNS metastases, then undergoing postoperative radiotherapy.
 Radiation therapy can be delivered through stereotactic radiosurgery (SRS), whole-brain radiotherapy (WBRT), or a combination of the two.
 In SRS, a high dose of radiation is delivered to the tumour site while sparing the surrounding healthy tissues.
 This is particularly useful for small CNS metastases.
-WBRT is, as the name suggests, delivered to the entire brain, and is preferred in cases with a risk of developing metastases or having multiple metastases.
+WBRT, as the name suggests, is delivered to the entire brain and is preferred in cases with a risk of developing metastases or having multiple metastases.

 Medication

 Other methods of management are mostly in the form of drugs.
-These medications can be employed to target specific systems in patients, or the cancer cells themselves.
-The wide variety of available drugs have varying impacts and side effects on a per-patient basis.
+These medications can be employed to target specific systems in patients or in cancer cells themselves.
+The wide variety of available drugs has varying impacts and side effects on a per-patient basis.
 One of the most popular examples of drug-based management is immunotherapy, which bolsters the patient's immune system to fight cancer.
 Since this process is less intrusive and more varied than traditional chemotherapy or surgery, it is preferred for patients with lower tolerability, such as the elderly.

 If cancer recurs or progresses, the therapeutic methods are adjusted, and varying combinations of all available options are explored.
 Coping with successive disease progression can be challenging due to the taxing side effects, which can take a physical and mental toll on patients.
 Consequently, the prognosis for further attempts may not be as promising as it was initially.